Peepstar/library-users-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A refined REST API crafted for seamless user management.
-Engineered for scalability and simplicity in every interaction.
+Build Restful CRUD API for library users(Members & Librarians).
+Engineered for scalability and simplicity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>